-Lemon Posset is making a comeback and now the darling of quick, easy desserts.
-There is nothing easier than a Lemon Posset recipe for a quick, and deliciously tangy pudding.
+Cooking is such fun as some recipes take only moments to make yet produce a stunning dish, the ultimate Lemon Posset is one such.
+The Posset is making a comeback and now the darling of quick, easy desserts and makes a quick and deliciously tangy pudding.
 It is perfect for spring and summer days, but so seriously delicious you should eat it anytime you like.

 Originally a posset was a drink made from hot milk and honey, spiced and laced with ale or wine.
 It was popular in the Middle Ages as a remedy for colds and minor ailments and a sleep-aid.
 Posset appeared in Shakespeare's Macbeth when Lady Macbeth used a poisoned posset to knock out the guards outside Duncan's quarters.Later it became a thickened cream dessert, usually flavoured with honey and lemon but do check out the alternatives to the traditional posset below.

 Three ingredients make this a quickest, easiest and light, dessert - ever.